Apps that make life more accessible

 Ask your hearing care professional for more details.

 There are many apps that help visually impaired people.
-There are also a range of built-in accessibility features that help make using your phone and apps easier, including magnification, text to speech and voice control capabilities.
-Check your phone's accessibility features for help.
+There are also built-in accessibility features that help make using your phone and apps easier.
+For example, magnification, text to speech and voice control capabilities.

 Smartphone accessibility features